Postgraduate GRF-CFP-MAS-2023

 Entry requirements

-To be eligible for admission to the Master of Financial Planning, a student must:
+To be eligible for admission to the Master of Financial Planning, you must have one of:

 English language requirements apply to International applicants and other applicants whose previous study was undertaken in a language other than English.
 The minimum English language requirements for such applicants for entry to this program are as follows: